-BL 3330 Business Law I
+BL 3330 Business Law

 Study of the law and the legal process as it related to business and society.
 Emphasis on the law of contracts, sales under the U.C.C., negotiable instruments, secured transactions, and agency.
-Basic concepts of the law of crimes and torts, including products liabilities and performing legal research will be covered.
+Basic concepts of the law of crimes and torts, including product liability, are covered.